christinrothe/color_detect/README.md

 #Tt155

 ###Task
-Choose a binary state and visualize it with a flip dot project.
+Choose a binary state and visualize it with a flip dot.

 ###My binary state
 interest // no interest